brandonmichaelhunter/UMASAV/Day1/Programming_Languages.md

 What do you mean by building blocks?
 Let's think about the English language.
 - The English language consists of nonus, verbs, adverbs, adjective, pronouns, prepositions, conjunctions and interjuctions.
 These are called 'Parts of Speech'.
 We use these elements in order to write a complete and comprehensive sentences.
-- Programming languages has its own 'Parts of Speech' concept which we will call `building block elements`.
-These `building block elements` are a common set elements that are typically apart of any sucessful programming language.
+- Most programming languages has its own 'Parts of Speech' concept which we will call `building block elements`.
-- These elements includes:
+- These `building block elements` is a blueprint to building sucessfull programming languages.
+In addition we will also talk about object oriented programming concepts because Python is an object oriented programming language.
+  - An object oriented programming is a programming model that organizes software design around data or objects rather than functions and logic.
+There's manu more programming models such as:
+    - `Functional programming` - used alot in the data science field.
+    - `Structured or module programming` - used for building web and mobile apps.
+    - `Imperative programming` - focuses on function rather than models.
+Used in IOT (internet of things), robotic projects.
+    - `Declarative programming` - involves statements on what the task or desired outcomes is.
+Used alot in automation and machine learning tasks.
+    - `Logical programming` - used in artifical intelligence projects.
+- Lets dive into the `building block elements`:
   - `Syntax`:
     - This tells us the rules of how to write code in a specific language.
     - Similar to writing sentences in the English, we must have the following: